coorasse/coorasse.com.github.io/_posts/2025-06-03-jekyll-forever.md

 I own this domain since forever, but I never really used it.

-I started publiching on medium.com, but I was quickly annoyed by how bloated it became.
+I started publishing on medium.com, but I was quickly annoyed by how bloated it became.

 Looking for alternative, I discovered dev.to, which has been a great place to write for some time, but I was always disappointed by the editor and the User Experience.